SYDNEY’S TOP 5

 There are very few cities around the world like Sydney.
-Here, you can take an English, or professional, course in your chosen field of work.
+Here, you can take an English, or professional, a course in your chosen field of work.
 We have always known that Sydney is an exceptional place for international students, so we have partnered with some of the best schools in the city.

 Do you want to improve your English?

 Sydney is the perfect place and environment to study English.
 There is a wide range of schools, offering courses for all levels and learning needs.
 The demand for language courses is extremely high; tens of thousands of people come here every year in search of new opportunities and to better their language skills.
-There is huge variety in the courses to choose from, ranging from the most basic, inexpensive courses to some of the most prestigious schools in the world.
-Many courses will also organise optional recreational activities outside class hours, giving you the chance to be a social butterfly, practice your language skills, have fun and easily make new friends.
+There is a huge variety of courses to choose from, ranging from the most basic, inexpensive courses to some of the most prestigious schools in the world.
+Many courses will also organize optional recreational activities outside class hours, giving you the chance to be a social butterfly, practice your language skills, have fun and easily make new friends.